ethanmick/ttserver/README.md

 # To Do #

-* Add users
-  * Create account via JSON
-  * Login via JSON
 * Fix/Finish Readability

 * Add a "how often to check feed" option in Feed (eg, objcio only updates monthly.
 No need to check every 5 minutes)

+* Fix Hacker News
+  * Probably just show top 30 every time for now

 # Feeds to Add #